-David Mayhew threw two touchdown passes for the Mustangs.
+Mustangs’ quarterback David Mayhew completed four passes for 98 yards, including two touchdowns.
 He connected with Tyler Rohde on a 39-yard strike early in the second quarter, and then found an open Matt Oldenkamp for a 24-yard score three and a half minutes later.

 While satisfied with a win over Bartlett, Shackelford said his team now has to focus on East.